codesqueak/SYWTWAM/docs/elk.md

 ### Install

-Kibana is installed by downloading and then unpacking to a convenient directoy.
+Kibana is installed by downloading and then unpacking to a convenient directory.
 Full details are given in the Kibana [documentation](https://www.elastic.co/guide/en/kibana/current/install.html).

 On first execution of Kibana, we need to identify the index pattern being used, in this case `sywtwam_idx`.
-This is done by going to the Management -> Index Patterns page, and entereing `sywtwam_idx` into the *index name or pattern* box.
+This is done by going to the Management -> Index Patterns page, and entering `sywtwam_idx` into the *index name or pattern* box.
 The *Time Filter field name* should auto-populate to `@timestamp`.
 Press *Create* to finish installation.

 ## Useful Links